-ACA Accreditation assures renters that the both camp programming and camps used as a rental facility has had a regular, independent safety audit that goes beyond state and local regulations in most states.
+ACA Accreditation assures renters that camp programming and camps used as the rental facility have had a regular, independent safety audit that goes beyond state and local regulations in most states.

-Accreditation is different than licensing.
+Accreditation is different from licensing.
 Licensing, with surprise inspections, focuses on enforcement of minimum regulations - often in just sanitation and food service.
-Accreditation, with scheduled visits, focuses on education - supporting best practices in all aspects of camp operation.
+Accreditation, with scheduled visits, focuses on education - supporting best practices in camp operation.
 Licensing varies significantly from state to state.
-Accreditation standards and processes are nationally developed, tested, and accepted, both by camp professionals and legal/regulatory authorities.
+Accreditation standards and processes are nationally developed, tested, and accepted by camp professionals and legal/regulatory authorities.
 Licensing is required and imposed.
-Accreditation is voluntary.
+Accreditation is voluntary., and accreditation.

-Camps that are accredited have demonstrated their commitment to providing safe and nurturing environments for children and renters.
-No accreditation process, no licensing program, no set of regulations or laws can guarantee safety.
+Accredited Camps have demonstrated their commitment to providing safe and nurturing environments for children and renters.
+No accreditation process, licensing program, or set of regulations or laws can guarantee safety.
 However, accreditation is the best evidence that a camp is committed to providing a safe experience.
-ACA accreditation is to assists the public in selecting camps that meet industry-accepted and government-recognized standards.
+ACA accreditation assists the public in selecting centers that meet industry-accepted and government-recognized standards.